 Camping reservations inside the park and lodging reservations in gateway communities are highly recommended.

 This is a high elevation park.
 Trail Ridge Road crests over 12,000 feet.
 Visitors from lower altitudes may feel the effects of thinner air.
 Take time to acclimate before doing strenuous activities.

-- Upon arrival, stop by one of the park visitor centers for up-to-the-minute information on everything from road conditions to hiking trails, camping, and ranger-led programs.
+When you arrive, stop by a park visitor center for up-to-date information on everything from road conditions to hiking trails and ranger-led programs.